 Exec.
 Council Meeting: April 5th from 6:00 - 7:30 PM via Microsoft Teams due to the COVID-19 Pandemic.
 You can join this meeting by clicking here

 Full Council Meeting: April 12th from 6:00 - 8:00 PM via Microsoft Teams due to the COVID-19 Pandemic.
 This meeting will be broadcast live on the Council's Facebook page, you can view it by clicking here If you would like to make a comment during the public comments section of the agenda, please click here to join the meeting.
 Once you are added to the meeting, you will be muted until the public comments portion of the agenda.
 Community members are welcome to ask questions to presenters via typing them into the meeting Q & A section if you have joined the meeting or in the video comments section of the Facebook Livestream.
 You can also submit your comments prior to the Council meeting to firstname.lastname@example.org

 Meetings are generally open to the public unless otherwise noted.

 African Heritage Owned Businesses

 Finding businesses that are owned by members of the African heritage community in the Twin Cities is easy.
 A full listing of food vendors, retail shops, hair salons and barbershops can be viewed cy clicking here

-As a business owner of African Heritage, the Council would like to invite you to become a vendor with the State of MN.
+As a business owner of African Heritage, the Council would like to invite you to become a swift vendor with the State of MN.
 The process is quick, simple and it will allow you to not only be a vendor in order to work with the Council but also be a vendor with any other state agency.
 The Council is working towards increasing the number of vendors of African Heritage with the State of Minnesota.
-To get started with the registration process click here to be redirected to the registration site.
+To get started with the registration process click here.